Yinggewen/Seattle_AirBNB_Data/README.md

 ### <span id="jump3">Key Steps for Project</span>

-Create a Jupyter Notebook, using any associated packages you'd like, to:

-Prepare data:
+* Prepare data:

-Gather necessary data to answer your questions
+    * Gather necessary data to answer your questions
-Handle categorical and missing data
+    * Handle categorical and missing data
-Provide insight into the methods you chose and why you chose them Analyze, Model, and Visualize
+    * Provide insight into the methods

-Provide a clear connection between your business questions and how the data answers them.
+ * Analyze, Model, and Visualize

 ---